 If you’re suffering from fatigue, the challenge is figuring out what’s causing it.
 This chronic fatigue test investigates the underlying factors that can contribute to a general lack of energy.
 Based on your blood test results, our medical professionals can advise you on simple changes you can make to improve your energy.

-This simple iron test measures how much ferritin you have stored in your body.
-This test can be used to diagnose anaemia or monitor an existing iron deficiency.
-This iron test can also be used to investigate iron overload syndrome (haemochromatosis) which is an inherited condition where your body cannot remove excess iron.
+This ferritin test is a measure of how much iron you have stored in your body.
+Low ferritin can be a sign of anaemia caused by iron deficiency.
+This test can also be used to investigate iron overload syndrome (haemochromatosis) which is an inherited condition where your body cannot remove excess iron.